European Patent Attorney

 Mr. Bennett joined our firm as a trainee patent attorney in 2008 and was admitted as a German patent attorney and as an accredited representative in trademark and design matters before the Office for Harmonization in the Internal Market, now the European Union Intellectual Property Office (EUIPO), in 2012.
 Mr. Bennett also became an accredited representative before the European Patent Office in 2012.
 In 2014, he qualified as a Master of Laws in the field of European Intellectual Property Law.
 For his master’s thesis, Mr. Bennett compared the status quo in European patent law with the changes under the future unitary patent and the Agreement on a Unified Patent Court.
 Mr. Bennett has also written an article on this topic which was published in Mitteilungen der deutschen Patentanwälte, the German Patent Attorneys’ Bulletin (Bennett, Das Übereinkommen über ein einheitliches Patentgericht – das Ende des Torpedos?, Mitt.
 (2015), 301–308).

-In 2011, Mr. Bennett was also elected to the German Patent Bar Association’s committee for computer-implemented inventions.
+In 2011, Mr. Bennett was also elected to the German Patent Bar Association’s committee for computer-implemented inventions and was elected chairman of the committee in 2018.

 Mr. Bennett has been invited by the European Patent Office to lecture on patent law concerning computer-implemented inventions at a training seminar organized for European and German patent examiners by the European Patent Academy.